Packing tips video by The World Outdoors

 2. Bear Spray

 Bear spray is a must in the Yellowstone area if you plan on doing any sort of hiking or walking along trails.
-Home to about 150 grizzlies, Yellowstone rarely reports fatalities from grizzly bear attacks on humans.
-But the park advises everyone on the trails to carry bear spray and know how to use it in the event you encounter a grizzly.
+Home to about 700 grizzlies, Yellowstone region is also home to black bears.
+Park staff advise everyone on the trails to carry bear spray and know how to use it in the event you encounter a grizzly.
 You can purchase bear spray at camping stores (don’t try to bring it on the plane en route here) in the towns near the park or you can rent it from the kiosk at the Canyon Village Visitor Center.
 Keep in mind the best prevention is going to visitor centers to find out what areas to avoid, walking in groups of four or more and making noise as you hike to avoid surprising a bear.
 Read more about what to do if you encounter a bear.

 3. Air Horn

 Bison may seem docile at first look but they are responsible for many unfortunate incidents in the park.
 An air horn is not something to be used on a whim, but if you feel threatened by a bison or you think it's going to charge, sound the horn to get the bison to back off.
 Better yet, avoid the situation by staying the required distance away from wild animals.)